UVU-AI-Innovate/UTTA/examples/README.md

      creating seasonal variations in temperature and daylight hours.
   ```

-## Step-by-Step Structure
+## Implementation Structure

-Each example follows the same educational structure for easy comparison:
+Each example follows the same educational structure:

 1. **Environment & Data Preparation**: Setup and dataset preparation
 2. **Data Format Preparation**: Converting data to the required format